 Over the last few years of visiting and documenting ghost towns and historical sites, I found so much to explore just off Highway 95.
 Below is a compilation of things to do along the drive, from north to south.
 Stops are only a few miles at most off the highway and many add only a few minutes to your trip.

-Stops include ghost towns, railroad stops, Pony Express stations, emigrant trails and graves, and a few quirky Nevada Originals.
-Included are my favorite places to grab a bite along the way.
+Stops include ghost towns, railroad stops, Pony Express stations, emigrant trails and graves, and quirky Nevada originals.
+I included my favorite places to grab a bite along the way.

-Two routes from the north connect at Schurz: Highway 50 from Carson City and Highway 95 Alt from Carson Valley.
-Titles in blue link to a full article about the location.
+Two routes from the north connect at Schurz: Highway 50 from Carson City and Highway 95 Alt from Carson Valley—titles in blue link to an entire article about the location.
+Additional links provide information for sites farther off the road or for those who are a little more adventurous.
+The interactive ghost town map has over 800 locations in Nevada and California.

 Nevada Ghost Towns in the wild are….well, wild!
 And reaching them can be just as wild of a ride.
 You must be prepared for the isolated Nevada desert, even traveling on highways and to the managed ghost towns.
 Learn about how to visit ghost towns safely.